 You would not charge her anything, regardless of her coverage, because she is under 100% of the FPL.
-But, the program will bill Medicaid for her care, and
+But, the program will bill Medicaid for her care, and you would complete a CVR for this

 Alex has come for STI treatment and condoms.
 He has private insurance, and his copay for an office visit is \$20.
 However, according to his income and your schedule of discounts, if he was uninsured, his visit would be only \$15.